Afriyie Acquah: Style of play

-A strong, talented and tenacious player, Acquah usually plays as a defensive midfielder in front of the defence, due to his pace, physicality, stamina and abilities as a ball-winner.
+A strong, talented and tenacious player, Acquah usually plays as a defensive midfielder in front of the defense, due to his pace, physicality, stamina and abilities as a ball-winner.
 Although he is primarily known for his defensive coverage, he is a versatile player, who can play anywhere in midfield; he has also been used in more advanced roles, or as a central midfielder, where he is capable of helping his team both offensively and defensively due to his work-rate, composure, temperament, consistency, and ability to make attacking runs into the opposition's penalty area.
 Despite his lack of particularly notable technical skills, he has also been used as a deep-lying playmaker on occasion, due to his solid first touch, ability to set the tempo of his team's play and subsequently start attacking plays with long balls after winning back possession.
 Although naturally right-footed, he is capable of striking or passing the ball well with either foot.
 His precocious performances as youngster and energetic playing style in midfield have drawn comparisons with compatriot Michael Essien.